 Corneal topography involves measuring subtle variations in a patient’s corneal curvatures.
 The cornea is the clear structure at the front of the eye, and it represents the most powerful fixed refractive surface of our visual system.
 Small variations in corneal curvature originating from genetic disease, or post-surgical complications, can affect vision negatively.
 Corneal scans using our Zeiss Atlas 9000 Corneal Topographer allows our doctors to view the cornea in a more detailed way than is afforded with only our biomicroscopes.

-The information the corneal topographer provides is useful in monitoring disease, diagnosing disease, and fitting custom contact lenses.
+The information the corneal topographer provides is useful in monitoring disease, diagnosing disease, fitting custom contact lenses, and is used in Myopia Management.
 Corneal diseases that are best monitored with regular corneal topography include:

 - Pellucid marginal degeneration